 - 2. Shape into 1-in. balls.
 Place on waxed paper-lined baking sheets.
-Flatten into patties about 1-1/2 to 1-3/4 in. in diameter.
+Flatten into patties 1-1/2-1-3/4 in. in diameter.
 Cover and refrigerate until chilled, about 1 hour.

 - 3. In a microwave, melt chips and shortening; stir until smooth.
 Cool slightly.
 Dip patties in melted chocolate, allowing excess to drip off; place on waxed paper until set.
 Store in the refrigerator.
 Yield: about 8 dozen.

 2 each: 275 calories, 8g fat (4g saturated fat), 12mg cholesterol, 33mg sodium, 51g carbohydrate (48g sugars, 0 fiber), 1g protein.